Kanishk-Srivastava/TweeBot/README.md

 - **Requests** *Used for HTTP requests (web scraping*) `pip install requests`.
 *Use `pip3` if `pip` does not work.*
-> Create a `last_seen_id.txt` file in the same directory where the code is which will store the last seen tweet's id.
+> Create a `last_seen_id.txt` file in the same directory where the code is which will store the last seen tweet's id. *Add the id for the first time manually*
+> Or use the one in the repo, no need to change the id for starters, the code will automatically update.
 ## Features
 - When a user mentions the bot and uses the ***#helloworld*** hashtag, the bot likes the tweet, retweets and follows the user.
     - This is done using the functions available in Tweepy.